Table of Contents

 Address: 158 & 160, Jalan Hutton.

-In refurbished warehouse style with a quirky rustic look, this cafe couldn’t be more ‘Malaysia’ if it tried.
-This aesthetic is popular from Melaka to Kuala Lumpur and Ipoh and I wholeheartedly approve.
+In refurbished warehouse style with a quirky rustic look, Awesome Canteen couldn’t be more ‘Malaysia’ if it tried.
+This aesthetic is popular from the Melaka cafes to the Kuala Lumpur cafes and I wholeheartedly approve.
 With high ceilings and indoor plants, this coffee shop is light, bright and welcoming.

 You could easily while away an afternoon people-watching and drinking excellent coffee made by the skilled baristas.
 I hope you do!